jonathan-pap/ML_Pipeline/README.md

 ### Session 7 - Create Fake Data (is Fun!)
 How to create fake data with Python.

-**Assignment**: heteroskedasticity,
-  - what is heteroskedasticity.
-  - why is it a challenge, illustrate in notebook.
+**Assignment**: what is heteroskedasticity.
+Why is it a challenge, illustrate in notebook.
   - Send DM to Thom, correct answers can share with group.

 `X = [x/10.0 for x in range(100)]`